DesignXDestiny/DesignXDestiny/README.md

 	* **Prints** for sale of these

 * Book Reviews __BookLust__
+	* Amazon Affiliate Marketing
+	* Content: Books I have read and written reviews about

 ### Contribute
 Here are some ways to contribute to my website.